• Executive Leadership Team

 Co-Founder & Former Co-Director, ACE Scholars Program

-Zach received his undergraduate degree in Genetics, Cell, and Developmental Biology and is currently a doctoral candidate in Evolutionary Biology at Arizona State University.
+Dr. Compton received his doctorate in Evolutionary Biology at Arizona State University and is currently a NIH T32 Postdoctoral Fellow at the University of Arizona Cancer Center and the College of Medicine.
 He is interested in all of the intersections that cancer biology makes with evolutionary theory, particularly comparative oncology - the study of cancer across the tree of life.
-Zach is passionate about bringing evolution into the cancer clinic, as well as the community.
+Dr. Compton is the co-founder and former director of the Arizona Cancer Evolution (ACE) Scholars program, one of the largest undergraduate research training programs in the country, where he now serves as a scientific advisor.
+He is passionate about bringing evolution into the cancer clinic, as well as the community.

 • Undergraduate Leadership Team